What Is Hobby: Understanding How Hobbies Improve Mental Health

 Schools can also play a key role in introducing children to a variety of hobbies through after-school clubs and activities.

-Hobbies for Different Age Groups And Life Stages
+Hobbies for Different Age Groups and Life Stages

 It’s common to see hobbies diverge across various age groups and life stages.
 In the modern era, teens have less leisure time than previous generations, with an increased focus on screen time over socializing or participating in extracurricular activities.